ceejbot/toastmasters/08/talent.md

 ---

-# [fit] Why not say
+# [fit] midichlorians
-# [fit] "talented"?
+# [fit] are myth.

-^ Because of what it does to my head.
-It locks me in place.
+^ Phelps's medals came from his own drive & good luck, not because of any fate in his blood.
+He made himself into that winner.

 ---

-# [fit] Growth
-# [fit] mindset.
+# [fit] We are malleable.

-^ You can change if you think you can change.
-If you think of your abilities as something you can modify, you will modify them.
+^ You are malleable.
+Your body is malleable.
+Your brain is malleable.
+Want an real-world example?

 ---